mafintosh/cyclist/README.md

 # Circular

-Circular is an efficient circular buffer implemention in Javascript.
+Circular is an efficient circular buffer implemention for Javascript.
 It is available through npm

 	npm install circular